-The National Transport Commission (ABN 67 890 861 578) (The NTC) is an independent statutory body that contributes to the achievement of national transport policy objectives by developing regulatory and operational reform of Australia's road, rail and intermodal transport systems.
+The NTC (ABN 67 890 861 578) is an independent statutory body that contributes to the achievement of national transport policy objectives by developing regulatory and operational reform of Australia's road, rail and intermodal transport systems.

-Where the collection or handling of your personal information by the NTC is subject to the Privacy Act, the NTC must comply with the requirements of that Act.
-The Privacy Act regulates the manner in which personal information is handled throughout its life cycle, from collection to use and disclosure, storage, accessibility and disposal.
+Where the collection or handling of personal information by the NTC is subject to the Privacy Act, the NTC must comply with the requirements of that Act.
+The Privacy Act regulates the manner in which personal information is handled throughout its life cycle, from collection to use, storage, accessibility and disposal.

 Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.

-Special provisions apply to the collection of personal information which is sensitive information.
-This includes health information and information about a person's race, ethnic origin, political opinions, membership of political, professional or trade associations, religious or philosophical beliefs, sexual preferences and criminal history.
+Special provisions apply to the collection of personal information which is sensitive such as health information and information about a person's race, ethnic origin, political opinions, membership of political, professional or trade associations, religious or philosophical beliefs, sexual preferences and criminal history.

 What personal information does the NTC collect?

-In the course of our business, the NTC may collect personal information about you that is reasonably necessary for, or directly related to, one of our functions or activities.
-The NTC will only collect personal information about you by lawful and fair means and not in an unreasonably intrusive manner.
+In the course of business, the NTC may collect personal information that is reasonably necessary for, or directly related to, our functions or activities.
+The NTC will only collect personal information by lawful and fair means and not in an unreasonably intrusive manner.

 The NTC may collect personal information about:

-- third parties providing a service to the NTC; and
+- third parties providing a service to the NTC

 - employees, contractors and consultants of the NTC.

-If you use our website, we may also collect de-identified information about your computer which may include your IP address, type of browser, operating system, domain name and the details of any website which has referred you to the NTC's website.
-We may also collect de-identified information about your activities on our website (for example, tracking which areas of the website you visit and the content you view).
+Through our website, we may also collect de-identified information about a user’s computer which may include IP address, type of browser, operating system, domain name and the details of any website which has referred the user to the NTC's website.
+We may also collect de-identified information about the user’s activities on our website (for example, tracking which areas of the website are visited and the content viewed).